 Welcome to Sunshine Corgi Rescue.
 We are a non-profit organization who is dedicated to offering a second chance to any corgi in need of a new home.
 Our dedicated staff of volunteers is a group of long time corgi lovers who open their hearts and homes to corgis.
 Our volunteers include people with many years of experience in the corgi breed.
 Among our members, we have people who belong to the Pembroke Welsh Corgi Club of America and Sunshine Pembroke Welsh Corgi Club in Florida.
 We have exhibitors, breeders, those that have trained and shown in obedience, agility, herding and have certified therapy dogs.

-Sunshine Corgi Rescue is a 501 (c) 3 non-profit organization whose purpose is for the prevention of cruelty to animals, specifically the Welsh corgi breeds.
+Sunshine Corgi Rescue is a 501 (c) 3 non-profit organization whose purpose is for the prevention of cruelty to animals.

-We assist Pembroke and Cardigan Welsh Corgis who are surrendered by their current owners, found as strays or discovered in animal shelters.
-We provide proper, permanent homes for unwanted corgis by providing quality shelter, training and care for them until we are able to place them in new homes.
+-Assist Pembroke Welsh Corgis who are surrendered by their current owners, found as strays or discovered in animal shelters and to provide proper, permanent homes for unwanted Pembroke Welsh Corgis by providing quality shelter and care for them until we are able to place them in their new home.

 The corporation is organized exclusively for charitable and educational purposes and shall not be conducted or operated for profit.
 No part of any profits or remainder residue from donation to the Corporation is used to benefit any director, volunteer or individual.